I Want To...

-The goal of the laboratory is to identify molecular abnormalities that can improve the outcome of patients with pancreatic cancer and those at risk of developing this disease.
+The goal of the lab's research is to identify molecular abnormalities that can improve the outcome of patients with pancreatic cancer and those at risk of developing this disease.
 Much of our work is focused on translational research evaluating markers and marker technologies that can help screen patients with an increased risk of developing pancreatic cancer.

-This laboratory’s major focus is ECM and its role in innate immune inflammatory responses at mucosal surfaces.
+A major focus in our laboratory is extracellular matrix (ECM), and its role in innate immune inflammatory responses at mucosal surfaces.
 The ECM has a significant role in modulating the local inflammatory milieu, while its breakdown can present immune cells with endogenous danger signals to drive excessive immune responses.
 However, these events are poorly understood.

-This laboratory group focuses its efforts on the molecular genetics of gastrointestinal cancers and premalignant lesions, as well as on translational research to improve early detection, prognostic evaluation and treatment of these conditions.
+The laboratory group focuses its efforts on the molecular genetics of gastrointestinal cancers and premalignant lesions, as well as on translational research to improve early detection, prognostic evaluation, and treatment of these conditions.
 Below, some examples of this work are described. view more

 Risk Factors for Inflammatory Bowel Disease

 This study aims to examine environmental risk factors for inflammatory bowel disease including Crohn's disease, ulcerative colitis and indeterminate colitis.

 Hepatic Fibrosis and Cirrhosis

 This study is examining the mechanisms of liver fibrosis with emphasis on the inhibitory effects of fat-soluble vitamins on fibrosis.
 The studies are performed in vitro with stellate cells and in vivo in experimental models of liver fibrosis.